AzureSQLDB/GenAILab/docs/1-create-azure-SQL-database.md

 # Create and Connect to an Azure SQL Database

-The next section of the workshop you will be creating and connecting to an Azure SQL Database.
+This section of the workshop you will be creating and connecting to an Azure SQL Database.

 ![A picture of the Azure SQL DB Logo](./media/ch2/sqldb1.png)